egeyil/egeyil/README.md

 - 👋 Hi, I’m Ege Yildirim!
+I’m a fullstack software engineer.
-- 👀 I’m interested in Full stack web development, music and science in general.
+- 👀 I'm interested in all things software related, music, and science.
-- ✨ Check out my Portfolio website www.egeyildirim.com
 - 📫 You can reach me by my email egeyildirimdevelopment@gmail.com, my linkedin profile https://www.linkedin.com/in/egeyildev/.

 <!---